Arden Mill

 Contemporary local sources all agreed that the last change of use at Arden Mill involved the manufacture of guncotton.
 However, it is more likely that it was proposed to manufacture a similar but more modern material known as cordite.
 The chemist, Sir Frederick Augustus Abel (1827-1902), improved the manufacture of guncotton by the careful preparation of nitrated cotton to produce a fine pulp and this was complemented by the introduction of much longer washing and drying times.
 Then, in association with the chemist and physicist, Sir James Dewar (1842-1923), he developed cordite, which was the type adopted by the British Government in 1891.

-The millrace became blocked and overgrown and the sluices rotted away.
-In the 1950s it was still possible to see by the weir a gear wheel and shaft once used to operate the inlet sluice.
-Traces of the overflow sluice could also be seen in the wall below Arden Mill Weir.
+Subsequently, the millrace became blocked and overgrown and the sluices rotted away.
+In the 1950s it was still possible to see alongside Arden Mill weir a gear wheel and shaft once used to operate the inlet sluice, as well as traces of the overflow sluice.

 Surprisingly, the water turbines remained in situ until the early 1970s.
 They were best seen from the footpath on the opposite side of the river Tame where, with care, their distinctive shape could be discerned through the foliage.
 Their fate is unknown.